 Address: Vicarage Road, Watford, WD18 0ER

-Tickets for Watford FC games can be bought online, by phone +44 (0) 844 856 1881, at the Watford Shop at the Harlequin Shopping Centre in Watford’s town centre, or at the Ticket Office at the stadium.
+Tickets for Watford FC games can be bought online, and occasionally by phone +44 (0) 844 856 1881, or at the Ticket Office at Vicarage Road.

-If tickets remain available, these can also be bought at the Ticket Office on the day of the match, though Watford advices against doing so due to possible long queuing.
-On Saturdays the Ticket Office is open from 9:00 am until kickoff.
+If tickets remain available, these can also be bought at the Ticket Office on the day of the match, though Watford sell out most matches since returning to the Premier League.

 For more information call +44 (0) 844 856 1881 or email firstname.lastname@example.org.